Leica M10 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M10 and the A9 are recent models that are part of the current product line-up.
-The M10 replaced the earlier Leica M Typ 262, while the A9 does not have a direct predecessor.
+The M10 is a recent model that features in the current product line-up of Leica.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica M10 and the Sony A9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.